Name: Terrance Deon Williams

 On December 30, 2020, the court-appointed arbitrator cited a lack of evidence to establish excusable neglect from Calkins into Williams’ death.
 The Williams family will not receive monetary damages, and the non-binding arbitration is now final as their attorney missed a deadline to file the motion to take the case to trial.

 Police found no evidence, means or motive for foul play in Terrance Williams’ disappearance.
 No body was found, nor any evidence that he is still alive.
-He was legally declared dead in 2009 by his family.
+He was legally declared dead by his family in 2009.

 A $100,000 reward was offered by actor and producer Tyler Perry for critical tips that would lead to the remains of Terrance Williams and Felipe Santos or an arrest in their disappearances.
 The reward was subsequently doubled to $200,000 on September 4, 2018.